Dean Martin: Personal life

-Less than a month after his second marriage had dissolved, Martin, at 55, married 26-year-old Catherine Hawn on April 25, 1973.
+Less than a month after his second marriage was dissolved, Martin, 55, married 26-year-old Catherine Hawn on April 25, 1973.
 Hawn had been the receptionist at the chic Gene Shacove hair salon in Beverly Hills.
+Martin and Hawn had no biological children of their own, but Martin adopted Hawn's daughter.
 They divorced on November 10, 1976.
-He was also briefly engaged to Gail Renshaw, Miss World–U.S. 1969.
-Eventually, Martin reconciled with Jeanne, though they never remarried.

-Martin and Hawn had no biological children of their own, but Martin adopted Hawn's daughter, Sasha.
 After their divorce, Martin had a brief relationship with model and longtime friend Patricia Sheehan.

+Martin was briefly engaged to Gail Renshaw, Miss World–U.S. 1969.

+Eventually, Martin reconciled with Biegger, but they never remarried.